 Every Friday, no matter how hectic or stressful the week has been, my husband and I have a ritual to celebrate the weekend’s start.
-We crack open a bottle of wine, plug in the iPod to its speakers, and roll up our sleeves in the kitchen.
+We crack open a bottle of wine, play music, and roll up our sleeves in the kitchen.
 I make dough for the pizza crust, and my husband chops, sautees, and grates the toppings.

 In the spring and summer, we open the kitchen door that leads to our balcony, where we have a view of the bay, the kids playing in the courtyard, and the evening breeze.
 The sauce I made in bulk has thawed, and because we work together, dinner takes 30 minutes max to prepare.

 Our four-year-old daughter enjoys topping the rolled out dough with sauce, cheese, and veggies, and the baby plays with the Leap Frog fridge phonics.
 While the pizza bakes, we whip up a simple salad.
 Our background symphony is anything from Jack Johnson, to Sufjan Stevens, to Coldplay, to Mozart, to Ella Fitzgerald, to The Shins.

 We then sit down to eat, either at the dining table, or on the balcony.
 We often end with a simple dessert and coffee, and when the kids go down, my husband and I break out a board game.

 This little tradition of ours isn’t complex or costly, and it takes no advanced planning (except for the pizza sauce, which I’d make anyway, for dinner).
 But it’s something we all look forward to, and it’s become a little something that says “home” to us.

 Kids love traditions and family rituals, because it fosters a sense of belonging and security.
 They also thrive on routine, so rituals only add to that need.